takram-design-engineering/three-geospatial/packages/atmosphere/WEBGPU.md

 matrixWorldToECEF = uniform('mat4')
 ```

 The matrix for converting world coordinates to ECEF coordinates.
-Use this matrix to define a reference frame of the scene or, more commonly, to orient the ellipsoid for working near the world space origin and adapting to Three.js's Y-up coordinate system.
+Use this matrix to define the reference frame of the scene or, more commonly, to orient the ellipsoid for working near the world space origin and adapting to Three.js's Y-up coordinate system.

 It must be orthogonal and consist only of translation and rotation (no scaling).